numirias/pytest-json-report/README.md

 }

 ```
-See the pytest documentation on [`_pytest.runner.TestReport`](https://docs.pytest.org/en/latest/writing_plugins.html#_pytest.runner.TestReport) for details on what the individual keys of the test objects mean.
+See the pytest documentation on [`_pytest.runner.TestReport`](https://docs.pytest.org/en/latest/writing_plugins.html#_pytest.runner.TestReport) for details on what the keys of the test result objects mean.
 Note that `(path, line, domain)` is the `TestReport.location` tuple.

+## Similar tools

+- [pytest-json](https://github.com/mattcl/pytest-json) has some neat features but appears to be unmaintained.
+I borrowed some test cases from there.

+- [tox has a swtich](http://tox.readthedocs.io/en/latest/example/result.html) to create a JSON report including a test result summary.
+However, it just provides the overall outcome without test details.